-The length of time required for completion of a vision therapy program, including the number of visits to the optometrist, the length of each visit and the amount of in- and out-of-office therapy, varies.
-This is dependent on the type of vision problem, how long the condition has existed, the age and the motivation of the patient and the level of improvement desired.
-A typical program may take from a few weeks to several months or even a year.
+The length of time required for completion of a vision therapy program varies, such as the number of visits to the optometrist, the length of each visit, amount of in-office therapy sessions and the amount of home therapy sessions.
+The course of the program depends on the type of vision problem, how long the condition has existed, age of the individual, motivation of the individual, and the level of improvement desired.
+A typical program may take from a few weeks to several months.

-Depending on the visual condition, therapy can have a profound effect on one's lifestyle.
-By undergoing vision therapy, the patient may find him/herself looking at life in a whole new way.
-A doctor of optometry can provide more specific information about how vision therapy can help improve vision.
+Depending on the visual condition, vision therapy can have a profound effect on an individual’s quality of life.
+Consult your local optometrist to find out more about vision therapy and how it can help improve vision.

 - Scheiman M & Wick B. Clinical Management of Binocular Vision.
 New York.
 Lippincott Williams and Wilkins 1994.